CTBC: Contact-Triggered Blind Climbing for Wheeled Bipedal Robots with Instruction Learning and Reinforcement Learning: METHODOLOGY

 \subsection{Contact-Triggered Mechanism}

-The methodology is inspired primarily by~\cite{ref17}, with the core objective of updating the robot's state and determining whether each foot should be in the stance or swing phase based on the contact forces measured at the feet in the horizontal (\emph{xy}) plane.
+The methodology is primarily inspired by~\cite{ref17}, with the core objective of updating the robot's state and determining the gait phase (stance or swing) based on the horizontal (\emph{xy}-plane) contact forces measured at the feet (Fig.~\ref{fig:Contact-Triggered Mechanism}).
 We extend this framework with three key enhancements:

-\begin{enumerate} \item \textbf{Threshold-based Trigger:} Once the contact force on either wheel exceeds the preset threshold, the feedforward trajectory is instantly triggered, causing that leg to lift first; the contralateral leg then synchronously follows, producing a coordinated alternating ascent.
+\begin{enumerate} \item \textbf{Threshold-based Triggering:} When the contact force on either wheel exceeds a predefined threshold, the feedforward trajectory is immediately activated.
+This triggers an initial lift of the contacting leg, followed by a synchronized response from the contralateral leg, resulting in a coordinated alternating ascent.